 This guide is a complete pricing comparison of OpenAI versus Anthropic.
 We cover every current model, every pricing lever — token rates, caching, batch processing, long-context surcharges — and walk through real-world scenarios and a practical decision guide to help you figure out which API is cheaper for your use case.

-Quick answer: At standard rates, OpenAI is cheaper across every comparable tier in 2026 — and uniquely offers ultra-budget Nano models ($0.10–$0.20/MTok input) with no Anthropic equivalent.
-However, both providers now offer ~90% off cached input, making effective costs nearly equal for cache-heavy workloads.
-Anthropic leads on large-context flat-rate pricing (Opus 4.6 and Sonnet 4.6 at 1M tokens with no surcharge) and on complex reasoning quality.
+Quick answer: At standard rates, OpenAI is cheaper across most comparable tiers in 2026 — and uniquely offers ultra-budget Nano models ($0.10–$0.20/MTok input) with no Anthropic equivalent.
+Both providers now offer ~90% off cached input, making effective costs nearly equal for cache-heavy workloads.
+Anthropic leads on large-context flat-rate pricing (Opus 4.7 and Sonnet 4.6 at 1M tokens with no surcharge) and on complex reasoning quality.

 All prices per million tokens (MTok).
 Standard direct API rates.
 Both providers charge more above certain context thresholds — see long-context section below.